Sasikala's health normal and stable: Hospital | Health

 Sasikala, lodged at the Parappana Agrahara Prisonhere, was sentenced to four years imprisonment in February2017 in the Rs 66 crore disproportionate assets case.

-Her illness comes at a time when she is just six daysaway to walk free from the prison on January 27.PTI GMS BNWELCOME BNWELCOME
+Her illness comes at a time when she is just sixdays away from her release from prison on January 27.PTI GMSBNWELCOME GMSBNWELCOME

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)